Wondering what could be the best possible way to see when your green friends need water? Learn how to read Signs of Underwatering Plants!

 What to do to Avoid Underwatering Plants?

-When it comes to watering, every plant has different requirements and you cannot use “one approach fits all” in this.
+Every plant has different requirements for watering, and “one approach fits all” is not an option.

-1. Always keep a close tab on the topsoil.
-When it feels a bit dry to touch, water the plant till it seeps out from the drainage hole at the bottom of the pot.
+- Constantly monitor the topsoil closely.
+When it feels dry to the touch, water the plant deeply until it seeps out from the drainage hole at the bottom of the pot.

-2. Using a moisture meter is also a good idea to keep an eye on the water level of the growing medium.
+- Using a moisture meter is also a good idea to monitor the water level of the growing medium.

-3. If the plant goes into shock due to the overly dry soil, then water it well and keep it away from sunlight for a few days.
-Place it at a spot where it gets indirect light.
+- If the plant goes into shock due to the overly dry soil, water it well and keep it away from direct sunlight for a few days.
+Then, place it in a spot where it gets indirect light.